Zimperium/zScanMarketplace/README.md

     - Please Note: The two spaces after “:” are MANDATORY.
 10. Change the value for client_id.
     - Where it says “client_id: CNm4gbdCRIyIkv-yjUZ0_K”, change “CNm4gbdCRIyIkv-yjUZ0_K” with the CLIENT_ID from Step 1.
-11. Change the value for app_file.
+11. Upload the app you want to scan and change the value of the app_file variable.
+    - Upload the app you want to scan to your main repo folder.
-    - Change the value to the location of the .ipa or .apk files you want to submit to zScan.
+    - Next you need to change the value of the "app_file" variable to indicate the app name and its location in the repo.
-    - If the file is the main repository folder then you can change the value to “app_file: ./<appfilename>”.
-A good example would be "app_file: ./InsecureBankv2.apk".
+    - If the app file is the main repository folder then you can change the value to “app_file: ./<appfilename>”.
+Example "app_file: ./MyBank.apk”.
+Else update the location accordingly.
+    - If you want to use the default "app_file: ./InsecureBankv2.apk", then download the InsecureBankv2 app [here](https://github.com/dineshshetty/Android-InsecureBankv2/releases/download/2.3.1/InsecureBankv2.apk) and upload it into your repo.
 12. Click “Commit changes” and choose “Commit directly to the main branch.” and commit the changes.
 13. Committing the changes automatically runs the zScan action.